Rich and Fudgy Dark Chocolate Brownies

 Frequently asked questions

-If stored properly, these dark chocolate brownies will last for about 3 to 4 days at room temperature.
-And, store in an airtight container to prevent them from drying out.
+If stored properly, these dark chocolate brownies will last about 3 to 4 days at room temperature or up to a week in the fridge.
+Store them in an airtight container to prevent them from drying out.
+You can even freeze them for over a month.

-Brownies are similar to cake and you test them with a toothpick or skewer inserted in the center.
-However, unlike cake, you do want brownies to still be moist and still wet in the center.
-Hence, it's better to underbake rather than overbake brownies.
+Brownies are similar to cakes, and you test them with a toothpick or skewer inserted in the center.
+However, unlike cake, you do want brownies to still be moist and wet in the center.
+Hence, it’s better to underbake rather than overbake brownies.

-If too much air is incorporated in the mixture during mixing, the brownie batter the brownies can sink in the middle.
-Therefore, it's best to not over mix especially when adding the eggs.
+If too much air is incorporated into the mixture, the brownie batter can sink in the middle.
+Therefore, it’s best not to overmix, especially when adding the eggs.

 Video